EricFromCanada/ericfromcanada.github.io/_posts/2020-02-04-multi-macos-install-drive-diskmaker.md

 Doing so updates the `.disk_label` and (for Retina displays) `.disk_label_2x` files in the partition's `/System/Library/CoreServices/` directory.

 It's worth noting that a firmware update that shipped with macOS High Sierra [added `/.IABootFiles`](https://apple.stackexchange.com/a/300954) as a location for those files, but my testing didn't find any cases where that posed an issue.

+### Preventing partitions from auto-mounting

+Because it can take a while for macOS to properly unmount all the drive's partitions when ejecting, I've prevented them from automatically mounting on my Mac by [adding their UUID values to `/etc/fstab`](https://discussions.apple.com/docs/DOC-7942).
+Using each partition's Volume UUID from `diskutil info "/Volumes/<volume name>" | grep "Volume UUID"` or System Information's _Hardware > Storage_, I added several lines of `UUID=<UUID> none hfs rw,noauto` to `/etc/fstab` and then ran `sudo automount -vc` to make the edits take effect.